mourisl/T1K/vcf_database/README.md

 	{T1K_PATH}/run-t1k -f cyp2d6_idx/cyp2d6_rna_seq.fa -1 read_1.fq -2 read_2.fq --alleleDigitUnits 1 --alleleDelimiter . -t 8

 The command will genotype CYP2D6 to the digit before "." symbol, i.e. "CYP2D6*1".

+The output example and the dat EMBL-ENA format dat file can be found in the cyp2d6_idx folder.